taniarascia/taniarascia.com/content/posts/2019-08-16-add-comments-to-static-site.md

 ## Conclusion

+You'll probably also want to add in some anti-spam moderation system, like adding a `moderated` column to the comments, setting it to `false` by default, and manually setting it to `true` if you approve the comment.

-And that's it!
-If you want to use my shiny new comment system to tell me what can be improved about the comment system, go for it.
-Otherwise, I hope this helps out someone who wants a simple, free system for their own personal site.
+I hope this helps out someone who wants a simple, free system for their own personal site.
 I like reinventing the wheel and making things from scratch.
 It's fun, and I learn a lot.

+Comments are currently disabled for this article.